microsoft/PartnerResources/_docs/Skilling/Microsoft Security Academy/index.md

 ## Important Updates
 We'll update this section with our upcoming events or critical content!
+For other Microsoft Security content, explore the [Microsoft Security Youtube](https://www.youtube.com/@MicrosoftSecurity/featured).

 ## Security Certifications